phyBrackets/Multi-sig-wallet/README.md

  The wallet owners can

-submit a transaction
+1.submit a transaction
-approve and revoke approval of pending transcations anyone can execute a transcation after enough owners has approved it.
+2.approve and revoke approval of pending transcations 3.anyone can execute a transcation after enough owners has approved it.